Best Golf Watches For Ladies 2025

 Reasons to avoid

-For ladies, we noticed it is slightly chunkier looking than the Approach S42, but with plenty of fitness tracking options, this is an accomplished sports watch that can be worn day-to-day and whilst on the move.
+For ladies, I noticed it is slightly chunkier looking than the Approach S42, but with plenty of fitness tracking options, this is an accomplished sports watch that can be worn day-to-day and whilst on the move.
 What's more, you can even receive emails and texts.

 As well as viewing front, middle and back yardages, you can check distances to hazards, with the Approach S62 offering adjusted distances to allow for elevation changes and wind speed.
 You can also pair the watch with the Garmin Golf app and it will smartly collect your stats.
 This means that the next time you play, the in-built caddie function has the ability to club you based on your shot history.